public-transport/gtfs-utils/docs/api.md

 }
 ```

-In schedule-basic public transport systems, schedules reduce the implicit complexity of GTFS data sets a lot, because one schedule summarizes many trips with a certain "pattern".
+In schedule-based public transport systems, schedules reduce the implicit complexity of GTFS data sets a lot, because one schedule summarizes many trips with a certain "pattern".
 Paired with [`readServicesAndExceptions`](#readservicesandexceptions), you can easily answer questions like *Which vehicles run from X to Y at T?* and *Which other vehicles run as well?*.

 ```js
 const readCsv = require('gtfs-utils/read-csv')